 Transportation/busing issues: If the student has an IEP that includes transportation or otherwise qualifies for busing, check with the school and family to ensure that busing is being provided and that the bus is arriving on time.
 If busing is not on the IEP but is needed, follow up with the school and the parent (who must consent to the service) to see if it can be amended to include busing.
+Specialists should also refer to the ACS School Stability Transportation protocol to see if the student qualifies for other DOE transportation or if there are other ways the agency or ACS could provide transportation support.

 Issues with school climate or program: Sometimes a student's attendance drops because of a problem going on in the school, such as bullying, the school's failure to provide mandated special education or English as a New Language services, or the student's need for a different type of school environment entirely.
-If a student's attendance difficulties do not appear to be related to medical, transportation, or other easily identifiable issues, the Coach will need to discuss any concerns with the student to determine the reason behind their school refusal before coming up with a plan to address those needs.
+If a student's attendance difficulties do not appear to be related to medical, transportation, or other easily identifiable issues, the Middle School Education Specialist and case planning team will need to discuss any concerns with the student to determine the reason behind their school refusal before coming up with a plan to address those needs.